michaelavila/orc/README.md

 ## How does it work?

+Orc does as much of the bookkeeping as it can.
+You should almost never need anything more than the sequence, waitFor, and errorOn functions.
+Like anything else the more you know about orc the easier it is to work with.

+### sequence

 Everything begins with you telling orc to sequence some functions.
 Orc places these condemned functions into an ExecutionContext.
 The context lets orc keep the details of each execution separated.
 These details are things like the